ollita7/kiwi-cli/readme.md

 4. Build
     This command use the tsconfig created by default using init command.
     The <env> specify what environment file in the environments folder is goint to be compiled.
+    Also the code will be generated on a folder dist/<env>.

     ` kc build -e <env>`